A US-based startup aims to build robotic outposts and spacecraft that can be sent to space near the Moon.

 Further, the company also envisions providing space traffic services for spacecraft traveling around the Moon.
 There are also options to observe the climate of Earth from a unique vantage point, as well as to characterize near-Earth objects like asteroids.

 Quantum Space also wants to create its own robotic servicing spacecraft.
-This would be a satellite mechanic that can refuel the outpost and other nearby vehicles, as well as to conduct repairs, extended outposts’ lifetime in cislunar space.
+This would be a satellite mechanic that can refuel the outpost and other nearby vehicles, as well as to conduct repairs, and extended outposts’ lifetime in cislunar space.